Greg Constantine: Recognitions

 In 1984, Constantine was awarded the J.N.
 Andrews Medallion by [Andrews University] for outstanding research and publication.
 In 1986, he was the recipient of a Michigan Creative Artists Grant.
 In 1996, Constantine was made Artist-in-Residence and Research Professor of Art.

 Publications

 Constantine is the author of six books.
-In 1982, he started a project depicting famous artist visiting various American cities.
+In 1982, he started a project depicting famous artist visiting various American cities, and illustrating for marvel comics.
 The series of three books were published by Alfred A. Knopf and Chicago Review Books.
 They include "Vincent van Gogh Visits New York", published in 1983, "Leonardo Visits Los Angeles", published in 1985, and "Picasso Visits Chicago" in 1986.

 In 2009, Constantine started a series of children's books that depict famous artists as young children.
 Using historical facts about the artists he shows a basis for how their later work might have been influenced by their childhood experiences.
 Published by Edgecliff Press, the series includes "When Big Artists Were Little Kids", "When MORE Big Artists Were Little Kids", and "When Big Architects Were Little Kids".